 Adult 2 Package: Butterfly and Commemorative Key Ring

 Be a part of Friends of ElderDog Society's annual Butterfly Release held each August at ElderDog Canada headquarters in Lunenburg County, NS.
 The butterflies are released as a way to remember and pay tribute to beloved companions who have passed on.
 You can purchase a live butterfly to release during our service of commemoration.
 If you are unable to attend, we will release your butterfly on your behalf.
-This package includes a special commemorative key ring to celebrate the opening of Place to Paws.
+This package includes a special commemorative key ring back by popular demand.
 A precious paw print charm stamped with a tiny gold heart hangs alongside an angel wing on a sturdy metal alloy ring with swivel clasp.
 A beautiful way to carry a memory of a beloved canine with you at all times.
+The 2023 Butterfly Release will be held on August 19.

 Butterfly orders should be received by July 31 each year in time for our annual event.
 Remember to provide the name of the dog being remembered at time of order.